mehdizp/my-first-ripo/README.md

-   get_balance(your_wallet_address) thanks good for everything best and  khodaya shokret babat hame chiz high quality everithing has monad god show me  i blive you monad airdrop is comming soon the best of friday whhite mon and github i need god and money for happy my family exaclli mom
+   get_balance(your_wallet_address) thanks good for everything best and  khodaya shokret babat hame chiz high quality everithing has monad god show me  i blive you monad airdrop is comming soon come on the best of friday whhite mon and github i need god and money for happy my family exaclli mom